MetalPizzaCat/GobLang/readme.md

     func method2() {}
 }
 ```
-## Garbage collection

-Currently there is no system for managing memory so anytime object is created it stays there forever.
-Some possible ideas:
- * A useful way to do this would be to add instructions which would hint interpreter that some local variables can be erased.
- * Checking both global and local variable storage for references to any memory object, although this will require some form of cyclical reference check to avoid creating an infinite loop
 ## Strong typing

 While right now there are no 'compile' time type checks, i do want to add them to the project.
 As well as ability to disallow globals, requiring to tell the parser all functions in advance instead of assuming that they will be added after generating bytecode